EvoEsports/EvoSC-sharp-documentation/docs/development/modules/manialinks/actions.md

 To communicate user actions from manialinks to the controller, EvoSC make use of the page action callbacks from XMLRPC which can be triggered through various ways in manialinks.

 ## Routing
-Every manialink action has a so called "route" to call which triggers these actions.
+Every Manialink action has a so called "route" which you can call to trigger an action.
 The routing system is very similar to HTTP API routing.

 The difference however, is that routes does not start with a slash.
 For example, a simple route would be `myController/myAction`